ORNL/superneuromat/docs/source/index.rst

 SuperNeuroMAT is a Python package for simulating and analyzing spiking neural networks.

-Unlike its sister package, SuperNeuroABM, SuperNeuroMAT uses a matrix-based representation of the network, which allows for more efficient simulation and GPU acceleration.
+Unlike its sister package, `SuperNeuroABM <https://github.com/ORNL/superneuroabm>`_, SuperNeuroMAT uses a matrix-based representation of the network, which allows for more efficient simulation and GPU acceleration.

 SuperNeuroMAT focuses on super-fast computation of **LIF** spiking neuron models.